Skip to content

 [

-cls.matrix(var, radius, ConvMode.VERTICAL, exclude)[0],
+cls.matrix(var, radius, ConvMode.VERTICAL, exclude, include)[0],

-cls.matrix(var, radius, ConvMode.HORIZONTAL, exclude)[0],
+cls.matrix(var, radius, ConvMode.HORIZONTAL, exclude, include)[0],

 ]